Use Aurora HDR for free for 14 days.

 Focus Stacking (photo layering) is something resembling an HDR image, with its characteristic color vibrancy and detail.
 Such an effect is created by taking three separate photos with different exposures and then combining them into a single cohesive image with HDR photo software.

-In the case of staking, you also take several shots of the same scene and merge them into one visual content.
+In the case of staking, you also take several shots of the same scene and unify images into one visual content.
 The main difference is that here objects are captured in different focuses, that is focal planes, specific areas of the image where the focus is sharp.
 This gives you a deeper depth of field effect, so your photo looks crisp and clean.

 By setting the camera to manual mode, you have full control over lens focus, depth of field, and exposure.
 If you use a tripod, you’ll get more stable images because the camera is steady and doesn’t shake while taking pictures.
 In addition, it is very convenient for you because you didn’t get tension and fatigue in your body as it usually happens when shooting with your hands.
 As for image stacking software, it is necessary for focus stacking in photography.
 Of course, you can use the world-famous Adobe Photoshop or Lightroom for it.
 But we recommend you pay attention to Luminar Neo.